Before we dig into our WooCommerce vs Shopify comparison, let's start with a few insane statistics!

 Are you ready?
 Let’s get started.

 This is a subscription-based tool.
-That means the platform will take care of all the technical details involved in the process of setting up shop - no installations or figuring out what hosting package and platform to use.
+That means that the Shopify platform will take care of all the technical details involved in the process of the setup of the shop - no installations or figuring out what hosting package and platform to use.

-You just need to create an account, answer a few questions related to your business, and that’s it - you have created your online store.
+You just need to create an account, answer a few questions related to your business, and that’s it - you have set up your online store.

 The settings options are located on the bottom-left corner of the dashboard.